-Erasmus+ Internal Application Form: This document must be submitted to the International Education Division (EO-020) if you wish or are required to undertake a semester of study abroad.
+Erasmus Internal Application Form: This document must be submitted to the UL Global office (EO-020) if you wish or are required to undertake a semester of study abroad.
 This document must be submitted approximately two semesters prior to the planned Erasmus semester.
 Further information is available here.

 Learning Agreement (Section A): This document is used to record the academic programme followed during the Erasmus semester and must be completed by the student.
 The document must be signed by the student, the UL academic coordinator and, if possible, the host institution academic coordinator.
 More information on completing the Learning Agreement can be found here and in the how-to guide found in the sidebar to the left of this page.